-Here, IASI CH4 retrievals are compared to several AirCore profiles from measurements made by the French AirCore program (Membrive et al., 2017, https://aircore.aeris-data.fr).
+Here, IASI CH4 retrievals are compared to several AirCore profiles from measurements made by the French AirCore program (Membrive et al., 2017).
 All IASI retrievals falling in a 5°x5° grid cell centered on each AirCore profile for the same day are averaged.
-Figure 7 shows the scatter plot of each pair of AirCore/IASI CH4.
-Over the whole dataset (44 pairs for Metop-A and for Metop-B), the difference between AirCore and IASI CH4 is -1.97 ± 12.94 ppb.
+Figure 8 shows the scatter plot of each pair of AirCore/IASI CH4.
+Over the whole dataset (44 pairs for Metop-A and for Metop-B), the difference between AirCore and IASI CH4 is -2.2 ± 13.2 ppb.

-Figure 7: Comparison between IASI CH4 v9.1 and AirCore CH4.
+Figure 8: Comparison between IASI CH4 v9.1 and AirCore CH4.
+Correlation is 9.1.